ats are the only true flying mammals, with about 925 different species identified. Of all these species, only the common vampire bat is able to

 hopping about on the ground while feeding, illustrate the adaptive value of this effective terrestrial locomotion" (Altenbach 1996).

-body weight will push it too close to starvation (Altringham 1996).
+push it too close to starvation (Altringham 1996).

 Figure 3.
 Predictive curve of post feeding weightlosses in vampire bats (Desmondus rotundus).
 A donation of 5% of pre-feeding weight when at weight D